Nightowl-Developers/generator-nightowl-react/README.md

  Flag        | Description
 -------------|------------------------------------------------
-none         | Creates a react EcmaScript 6 application.
---typescript | Creates a react Typescript application.
+--typescript | Creates a react Typescript application. no flag      | Creates a react EcmaScript 6 application.

 ## Using the Component Sub-Generator

-To create components using the Nightowl React Generator, you can use the `` command.
-It creates anomic components, with page components being the component that is created by default.
+To create components using the Nightowl React Generator, you can use the `yo nightowl-react:component` command.
+It creates atomic components, with page components being the component that is created by default.

+This generator has different flags that can modify how it behaves.

  Flag        | Description
 -------------|------------------------------------------------------------